hans-zanecoder/aimsLMS/docs/current-application-state.md

 - API endpoints can be tested using the browser console or tools like Postman
 - Backend includes logging for debugging API calls

+### Version Control
+- The project is hosted on GitHub at https://github.com/sandhanwalia/aimaLMS
+- Main branch contains the latest stable version
+- Follow standard Git workflow for contributions:
+  - Create feature branches for new work
+  - Submit pull requests for review
+  - Merge to main after approval

 ## Deployment Considerations

 ### Environment Variables